edward-kennedy/Aerospace_Corp_Project/README.md

-Repository for code, documenttion, and strategies for developing an updated Materials Requirements Planning (MRP) system for a well-known electrical components manufacturer.
+Repository for code, documentation, and strategies for developing an updated Materials Requirements Planning (MRP) system for a well-known electrical components manufacturer.
 A library for academic papers related to this project is also furnished.